tw4449-s-MAS-Submods/Custom-Room-Den/README.md

 ## Instructions:

 1. Go to the "Releases" tab on the right this webpage(or click [HERE](https://github.com/tw4449/Custom-Room-Den/releases)), then click on the latest version of "Custom Room Den".
-To download click on Source code (zip) to begin .
+To download click on Source code (zip) to begin.

 2. Unzip and open the folder called 'Custom-Room-Den' (it should be in your 'Downloads' folder).

 3. From the Custom-Room-Den folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').

 4. If you have 400+ affection: Launch MAS, and the room will be available.
 Monika will explain how to use it after a minute or so.
 If you have less than 400 affection: Launch MAS, and Monika should comment you added it, but you can't use it just yet.
 Once you reach 400 affection, you can find the room under "Hey, Monika..." > "Location" > "Can we go somewhere else?".

 And that's it!
 It's that simple.